 The overall result of this workshop were participants who later told me they had enjoyed it and were very impressed by those demonstrations, like the ones about the fingerboard optical illusions and the wrists and thumbs.
 They had never realized such things.

-Being a viola congress, there was some advice from W. Primrose about the fear of making mistakes:
+Being a viola congress, there was some advice from William Primrose about the fear of making mistakes:

 “Never play carefully.
 If you are going to miss it, miss it in a grand manner!”